benjaminselfridge/model-checking/doc/ModelChecking1.md

 ```

 For each transition `(action, s')`, `s'` is the next state, and `action`
 is a name (not necessarily unique) for the transition.
-The `action` will
+The `action` type
-not be used in this post other than as a convenient way to label the
-transitions, but it will be more useful in subsequent posts.
+variable will be instantiated to `()` in this post, but it will be more
+useful in subsequent posts.

 # Propositions

 The whole point of model checking is to determine whether a transition
 system satisfies a given property.
 In order to to state such a property,
-we will need the notion of a logical proposition.
-I formalize this as a
+we will need the notion of a logical proposition, which is a function
-function that maps `TruthAssignment`s to `Bool`s; the idea is that for a
-fixed `TruthAssignment`, a proposition either holds or does not hold.
+from `TruthAssignment`s to `Bool`s.

 ``` {.haskell .literate}
 type Proposition ap = TruthAssignment ap -> Bool